 Couchbase continues to extend its support for security to enable enterprises to meet increasing security compliance requirements such as the EU's General Data Protection Regulation (GDPR) effective May 2018.
 We extend X.509 certificate authentication beyond key-value data access to query and search services for all SDK.
 We also support field-level encryption in our SDKs to protect sensitive user data.
 Users can enable log redaction to prevent leaking sensitive user data when using the logs for troubleshooting production issues.
 Furthermore, we employ system auditing to track all admin and non-admin access, including auditing of query statements.

-With end-to-end traceability, you now have telemetry for monitoring how well your Couchbase cluster is meeting your application SLAs.
+With response time observability, you now have telemetry for monitoring how well your Couchbase cluster is meeting your application SLAs.
 You can correlate timing information from client through to server and back to quickly triage performance issues and help identify the root cause of performance issues.
 The performance of operations are all exposed via methods you are already familiar with in the Couchbase SDK.
 See Threshold Logging Tracing through the SDK for details.

 With the explosion of mobile and IoT devices, enterprises are seeing an increasing percentage of their user traffic coming from IPv6.
 Many large enterprises are starting to deploy IPv6 infrastructure to support these IPv6 devices.
 We have added IPv6 support to enable our customers to deliver exceptional user experiences with the Couchbase Data Platform.
 See IP Version 6: Set-Up Procedures for more information.